donmccurdy/blog/_drafts/es6-generators-with-callbacks.md

 };

 // Application code.
-Let's protect this part from nasty callbacks. var gizmos = gizmoService.list();
+Let's protect this part from nasty callbacks. var gizmos = gizmoService.all();
 console.log(gizmos); // NULL
 ```

 Well, that doesn't work.
-We need to return a value at `[2]` but it hasn't been returned from the callback.
-And once the callback is invoked at `[1]`, there's no way to return the value.
-Native Promises – and not polyfills, unfortunately – can solve this problem.
+We need to return a value at `[2]`, but the callback (`[1]`) hasn't been invoked yet.
+Native Promises (not polyfills, unfortunately) can solve this problem.

-> NOTE: As of this writing, using generators in NodeJS requires the `--harmony` flag.
+> NOTE: As of this writing, generators in NodeJS only work with the `--harmony` flag.
 I'm using NPM v0.12.0.

 An updated example: